 Moreover the committee contributes in the formulation of the company's overall risk strategies and polices for managing significant business risks, and is responsible for designing and implementing the company's Risk Management Framework.
 Finally, it ensures that the company's overall system of internal control operates effectively, monitors risk exposures and breaches.

-As at year end, the Governance, Risk and Compliance Committee was made up of:
+Governance, Risk and Compliance Committee - continued